 What can you see at the Locri archaeological park?

-The park features monumental defensive walls stretching 7.5 km, ruins of the Ionic temple of Marasà, a Greco-Roman theatre, the Centocamere residential quarter, and the National Archaeological Museum with a unique collection of terracotta tablets (pinakes).
+The park features defensive walls stretching approximately 6–7 km, ruins of the Ionic temple of Marasà, a Greco-Roman theatre, the Centocamere quarter and the National Archaeological Museum with a collection of Locrian pinakes.
+It is one of those places where the ruins are best viewed together with the museum exhibition.

 What are the opening hours of the Locri archaeological park?